 - Electronic Sample Packs: These packs often include synthesizer sounds, drum machines, and other electronic elements that are commonly used in electronic music.

-- Pop Sample Packs: These packs typically include catchy melodies, hooks, and drum loops that are inspired by pop music.
+- Pop Sample Packs: These packs typically include catchy melodies, hooks, and drum loops inspired by pop music.

 - Rock Sample Packs: These packs often include guitar riffs, drum loops, and basslines that are inspired by rock music.